knackstedt/cruiser/agent/readme.md

             Task group (executed in parrallel)
                 Task   (executed sequentially)

+Structure
+Pipeline > Stages > Jobs > Task Groups > Tasks

+# Pipeline
+One pipeline acts as the root for your context

+# Stages
+A pipeline can have N number of stages, they will run in parallel unless you specify "precedingStages", which will make that stage wait before running.

+# Jobs
+When a stage runs, all jobs are queued simultaneously.

+# Task Groups
+When a jobs runs, task groups are run in parallel unless "preTaskGroups" is specified.
+If `preTaskGroups` is specified, the task group will only run AFTER the specified groups have finished running

+# Tasks
+Tasks are run in order (1-by-1) when a task group begins executing.
+The order in which they are executed is based on the `order` value of the task, not their position in the tasks array.

 1. Agent boots
 2. Agent reads environment variables and connects to cluster